signal-ai/sqs-consumer/README.md

 -   [ ] Better documentation
 -   [ ] Choose a license?
 -   [ ] Tests are a bit flaky - sometimes due to timing they fail
--   [ ] metadata from SQS and SNS is lost during the deserialisation, maybe some of that is needed?

 ## Local development